About Us

 ECA’s National Leadership Committees

-ECA is elder-driven and relies on the dedicated commitment of the volunteers on our National Committees.
 View the full list of committees below and contact us if you would like to get involved!

 Coordinating Council

 The ECA Coordinating Council represents ECA as a whole, with representation from each of the ECA leadership committees.
 The Council focuses on strategic planning, marketing, fundraising, and organizational infrastructure to best carry out our mission.
 This council coordinates between all ECA committees to develop, review and update the ECA strategic plan each year.
 The Coordinating Council reviews and approves all ECA national actions, policies, and campaigns.
-Coordinating Council works together to strategize to increase membership, engagement, and exposure.
+The Coordinating Council works together to strategize to increase membership, engagement, and exposure.
 In addition, the council develops the funding requirements to support the objectives of the strategic plan and pursues raising funds, as well as coordinates ECA activity within the entire EAN organization.

 Policy